 The general fund is a key operating fund of Bloomfield Township.
 Several major revenue sources flow through the general fund including property taxes, state revenue sharing, and investment earnings.
-At the end of the fiscal year, the total fund balance of the general fund was \$15,779,577, an increase of \$570,991 over the prior year balance of \$15,208,586.
-Most of the fund balance is unassigned with a balance of \$15,206,179, the remainder being nonspendable for inventory and prepaid items and for long-term receivables.
+At the end of the fiscal year, the total fund balance of the general fund was \$16,021,798, an increase of \$242,221 over the prior year balance of \$15,779,577.
+Most of the fund balance is unassigned with a balance of \$15,329,114, the remainder being nonspendable for inventory and prepaid items and for long-term receivables.
 Therefore, most of the balance is available for spending at the Board's discretion and that would include being used to transfer money to supplement other Township funds.
 The Township's fund balance policy as of March 2021 is to maintain unrestricted fund balance equivalent to 50-75% of annual expenditures and transfers out.
-As of the fiscal year end, this fund has unrestricted fund balance equivalent to 65% of annual expenditures and transfers.
+As of the fiscal year end, this fund has unrestricted fund balance equivalent to 60.4% of annual expenditures and transfers.
 As explained earlier, this calculation is as of a specific day in time and fluctuates greatly depending on the time of year it is calculated.

-This fund is currently in very good to excellent financial shape.
-Investment earnings decreased from \$560,418 last year to \$325,288 this fiscal year.
-State revenue sharing was \$965,702 higher than the prior year.
-This trend will not continue, and the amount received will decline.
-There was a one-time payment related to the 2020 census results.
+This fund is currently in excellent financial shape.
+Investment earnings increased from \$325,288 last year to \$1,223,351 this fiscal year.
+State revenue sharing was \$316,877 higher than the prior year.
+This trend may not continue as it is mainly driven by the state budget and economy.

-Revenues finished the year at 106% of budget with variations coming from a wide array of accounts, some coming in under budget and others over budget.
-The most notable discrepancies include state revenue sharing with a favorable variance of \$872,168, district court revenue with a favorable variance of \$177,870, and investment earnings with an unfavorable variance of (\$74,712).
+Revenues finished the year at 103% of budget with variations coming from a wide array of accounts, some coming in under budget and others over budget.
+The most notable discrepancies include state revenue sharing with a favorable variance of \$664,045, district court revenue with an unfavorable variance of (\$755,911), and investment earnings with a favorable variance of \$873,351.

-This is the third year of recording the central services transfers based on a cost allocation study prepared by an outside consulting firm.
+This is the fourth year of recording the central services transfers based on a cost allocation study prepared by an outside consulting firm.
 The study is updated every two years.
 The result was a transfer into the general fund of \$4,910,000 from other funds and departments outside of the general fund.
 The purpose is to provide a more accurate picture of the true cost of those departments that have been receiving services provided by the general fund or through its employees.
 This is not new revenue being collected, nor is it new revenue being charged to residents or collected from residents.